Dentect/Dentect/README.md

 npm i
 ```

-3. Create `.env` file in the project's root directory and fill in the data according to the [.env.example](https://github.com/Dentect/dental-diseases-detection-backend/blob/main/.env.example) file.
+3. Create a `.env` file in the project's root directory and fill in the data according to the [.env.example](https://github.com/Dentect/dental-diseases-detection-backend/blob/main/.env.example) file.

 4. Now, run the server through:
 ```js